 Events and activities

-We can help organise and assist in your personal or group’s participation in any of the Museum’s events including:
+We can help organise your personal or group’s participation in any of the Museum’s events including:

 Contact us with your requirements and details.
 Costs apply to some activities.